-- 1. Enter the country of the purchaser in the left most column on Schedule C (SALES TO specify country). - 2.
+- 1. Enter the country of the purchaser in the left most column on Schedule C (SALES TO specify country). - Arposes of the U.S. Reporter (se 2.
 Enter the value of the transaction(s) in the set of columns that correspond to the purchaser's relationship with the U.S. Reporter (see page 12 for more information about reporting relationships):